kelObaCodes/token_list_app/README.md

 + ISR: The revalidate option is set to 60 seconds, allowing the page to be updated at most once every minute.
 This means that if a request is made after 60 seconds from the previous request, Next.js will regenerate the page in the background.

 ------------------------------------------------------------------------------------------------------------
+**Project Dependencies:**
++ NEXT_PUBLIC_STAGING_BASE_URL: this url value should be placed in the env and must be available in order for the tokens to be fetched
++ framer-motion for animating user actions and token card animation
++ Axios is used here as library of choice to fetch the tokens
++ styled-components: for styling, enabling CSS-in-JS and scoped styles.

 **Additional Files and Their Usage**